jasper-th-wang/Basic_Webpage_Guide/docs/task2.md

 By completing this section, you have:

-- [x] Added the structure for your website
+- [x] Added the structure for your webpage
-- [x] Made a clickable link to your webpage that actually redirects to another website
+- [x] Made a clickable link to your webpage that actually redirects to another webpage
 - [x] Structured your HTML using divs such that it can be styled more efficiently